zibz0017/QuartzVault/content/Notes.md

 - If someone has a חידוש, they should not be quick to discard it, even in the face of a strong question.[^126]
 - A משל for this is if someone has what they think may be a precious stone they have evaluated.
 If the evaluator says that the stone is worthless, the person isn't going to throw the stone away.
 The person will obviously continue to do research to hopefully find out that the evaluator was wrong.
 This is because the stone has become precious in the eyes of the owner.[^126]
 - The same is with a חידוש.
 After working on something and coming out with a חידוש, it becomes precious to you, so you shouldn't be so quick to disregard it.[^126]
-- There is a Medrash that discusses Rav Yochanan walking past some fields and the like that he sold to be able to learn.
+- There is a מדרש that discusses Rav Yochanan walking past some fields and the like that he sold to be able to learn.
 Rav Yochanan was happy to see them.
 He didn't feel bad about the fact that he had to sell his valuable assets to learn תורה.
 Instead, he had tremendous appreciation for what he was able to get in exchange for these worldly possessions.
 We need to try and develop this appreciation for the תורה (especially the chiddushim that we sweat and toiled over).[^132]
 - Rav Dovid was known to give shiur with tremendous excitement because of his tremendous love of the תורה.[^132]
 - Pleasure Prediction Sheet: Make a few columns.
 One is to write down a fun activity you are going to do.
 One for a prediction for how much pleasure you think you are going to get from a particular task.
 Another for how much pleasure you actually got.
 And another for who you did it with (if it was by yourself, write "self").[^133]
 - This can be useful for dispelling some false beliefs as discussed before.
 In addition, this can also be used for dispelling the belief that you need to be doing things with others to have a good time.
 (Obviously, the things have to be on the same level.
 If you go to a fancy restaurant with friends and compare that to staying home by yourself and eating a microwave dinner, of course the activity alone is going to be worse.)[^133]